work hardening

 Work Hardening and When it Should Scare You

-Work Hardening Overview
+What Causes Work Hardening

 During machining, the friction between the tool and the workplace generates heat.
 The heat that is transferred to the workpiece causes the structure of the material to change and in turn harden the material.
 The degree to which it is hardened depends on the amount of heat being generated in the cutting action and the properties of the material, such as carbon content and other alloying elements.
 The most influential of these alloying elements include Manganese, Silicon, Nickel, Chromium, and Molybdenum.